You are here

 When trying some of the available products, do so cautiously.
 Use them on a small area, and leave untreated check strips (uncoated urea application versus urea with enhancers) for comparison of results.
 Do not judge results solely on plant appearance, but also on forage yield and quality.

 Fertilizer enhancers are intended to treat urea-based fertilizers (granular or liquid).
-They are not for use on the soil to retard the volatilization or loss of nitrogen in pasture or hay field situations where fertilizer will be broadcast.
+They are not for use on the soil to impede the volatilization or loss of nitrogen in pasture or hay field situations where fertilizer will be broadcast.
 It is important to evaluate your hay production systems before deciding if fertilizer enhancers will fit into your management system.
 It is difficult to cut forage production costs without compromising yield, but investing in fertilizers in a more efficient way could help reduce fertilizer expenses.

 Application of high N rates or the entire amount at the beginning of the season does not provide any economic advantage and could lead to unnecessary environmental risks such as leaching, volatilization, or nitrate toxicity.
 One approach to reducing nitrogen loss is splitting nitrogen applications throughout the growing season.
 Splitting nitrogen among two to four applications during the season could help increase yields by 5–10 percent and N use efficiency by 20–30 percent.